ingridkindem/Treehouse-Learn_React/README.md

 - When we need to bring in all the existing objects in state, to combine them with a new object being added to state, we can use the spread operator.
 The spread operator brings in a copy of all the existing objects in state into an updated objects array with `...this.state.objects`.
 This merges the original objects in the original object state, with the new array being created.
 That way, we are not modifying or mutating the original players array.

 #### Stateful Components and Lifecycle Methods
+- In React, every component instance follows a cycle.
+It is mounted onto the DOM, it is updated with changes in data, and finally, it is unmounted from the DOM.
+This is referred to as the component lifecycle.
+React's built-in lifecycle methods get called at each point in a component's life-cycle.
+The methods act as hooks you can use to run code at key times in the life-cycle.
+This gives you the ability to control what happens when a component mounts, updates and unmounts. componentDidMount is a lifecycle method.
+Because componentDidMount is immediately called after a component mounts, it is a convenient hook for setting up timers, fetching data, or anything else you might need to do when your component is mounted into the page.
+- Since components do not always stay in the DOM, React also provides the componentWillUnmount lifecycle method to help you handle unmounting of components.
+This can help prevent memory leaks in your application.

 #### React Component Patterns

 ## Using Create React App